freenas/freenas-docs/userguide/storage.rst

 Depending on the size and number of disks, the type of controller, and whether encryption is selected, creating the pool may take some time.
-If the :guilabel:`Encryption` checkbox was selected, a popup message will provide a link to :guilabel:`Download Recovery Key`.
+If the :guilabel:`Encryption` option was selected, a popup message will provide a link to :guilabel:`Download Recovery Key`.
 Click the link and save the key to a safe location.
 When finished, click :guilabel:`Done`.